brew/slowapp/aspnet-with-database.md

 The MySQL.Data connector package used by the ASP.NET app, (https://dev.mysql.com/doc/connector-net) maintains a pool of connections (`MaximumPoolSize` default 100).
 Establishing connections is slow, and they timeout after 15 secs of inactivity (`ConnectionTimeout` default 15 secs).

-If more that 100 concurrent requests is made, they are queued until a connection is available.
+If more than 100 concurrent requests are made, they are queued until a connections are available.
 In theory, for 300 concurrent requests to an endpoint that takes 5 secs to respond we see 100 requests filled in 5 secs, the next 100 in 10 secs and the last 100 in 15 secs.
 This is true if the connection pool is warmed up.

 However, if the connection pool is cold (no active connections in the last 15 secs), connections have to be reestablished first, and this is slow.
 So slow that with enough concurrent requests we may see timeouts at the nginx gateway (60 secs for this demo).

 ### Async?

 What about async?
 If we change the endpoint to use async connection how does that change things...
-For the MySQL.data connector, not at all.
+For the MySQL.Data connector, not at all.
 That correlates with what the MySqlConnector documentation says; "Async calls map to synchronous I/O" for the MySQL.Data connector.
 So, we see the same cold-start problem.
 However, if we use the MySqlConnector (https://mysqlconnector.net/) instead, we see an immediate improvement.
 Requests are fulfilled in multiples of 5 secs, even from a cold start.

 ### Threads...